 - Insulin to help your tissues absorb the glucose in your blood

 Low blood sugar

 If your blood sugar level is too low, you may be given a glucagon injection, which will cause your blood sugar level to quickly rise.
-Intravenous dextrose may also be given to raise blood glucose levels.
+Intravenous dextrose also may be given to raise blood glucose levels.

 Preparing for an appointment

 A diabetic coma is a medical emergency that you won't have time to prepare for.
-If you feel the symptoms of extreme high or low blood sugar, call 911 or your local emergency number to make sure help is on the way before you pass out.
+If you feel the symptoms of extremely high or low blood sugar, call 911 or your local emergency number to make sure help is on the way before you pass out.